exonum/exonum-doc/src/architecture/consensus.md

 To maintain safety under these conditions, the Exonum consensus algorithm uses the concept of *locks*.

-A validator that has collected a +2/3 prevotes for some block proposal locks on that proposal.
+A validator that has collected a +2/3 prevotes for some proposal locks on that proposal.
 The locked validator does not vote for any other proposal except for the proposal on which it is locked.
 When a new round starts, the locked validator immediately sends a prevote indicating